Septoplasty London & UK

 Next Step – Complete the enquiry form or call our team on 0207 993 4849.

-Do deviated septums get worse over time?A deviated septum is a condition in which the cartilage and bone that separate the two nostrils are not straight but rather shifted to one side.
+Can a Deviated Septum Worsen Over Time?A deviated septum is a condition in which the cartilage and bone that separate the two nostrils are not straight but rather shifted to one side.
 While a deviated septum does not necessarily get worse over time, it can cause ongoing problems with nasal breathing and other symptoms that may worsen over time if left untreated.
 In some cases, a deviated septum can also increase the risk of certain nasal conditions, such as chronic sinusitis or nasal polyps, which can cause additional symptoms and complications.
 If a person is experiencing ongoing problems with nasal breathing, nasal congestion, or other symptoms related to a deviated septum, it is recommended to consult with a medical professional who can help determine the best course of treatment.
 Septoplasty is a common surgical procedure used to correct a deviated septum and improve nasal breathing and related symptoms.

 What is the success rate of septoplasty?Septoplasty is a surgical procedure used to correct a deviated septum, which can cause breathing problems, nasal congestion, and other symptoms.
 The success rate of septoplasty can vary depending on various factors, such as the severity of the deviated septum, the specific surgical technique used, and the individual's overall health and healing ability.